wetterheidi/upper_winds_open_meteo/README.md

 - **Mean Wind**:
   - Set lower and upper altitude limits in the bottom container to calculate mean wind.
   - Results update dynamically with unit or reference level changes.
+- **Landing Pattern**:
+  - Enable "Landing Pattern" in the menu, adjust parameters (canopy speed, descent rate, leg heights), and select direction (LL/RR) to visualize on the map.
 - **Download**:
   - Click "Download Table" to save the current weather table as a `.txt` file, named with the timestamp and model (e.g., `2025-03-18_1200Z_ICON_GLOBAL_HEIDIS.txt`).